 Self-storage are properties where storage space (such as containers, lockers, and/or outdoor space) is rented to tenants, usually on a short-term basis.

 Senior living property is housing that is catered to seniors, typically over the age of 55.
 Contrary to standard multifamily properties, senior living communities usually include specialized amenities or services.
 Senior living covers a wide range of property types that include active-adult communities, assisted living, and memory care facilities.

-Under Section 2(a)(51) of the Investment Company Act, a "qualified purchaser" means:
+"Qualified Purchaser" means, under Section 2(a)(51) of the Investment Company Act:

 A quitclaim deed is a legal document that may be used to sell or transfer interests in real property.
 A quitclaim deed transfers whatever interest the seller or transferor actually holds in a property with no representations or warranties made to clear (unencumbered) title or the exact rights held by the grantor (seller).